 La Grande Braderie – Sale Event

-The most famous Grand Braderie on the French Riviera is in Saint Tropez, where the designer shops gather for the biggest shopping event on the French Riviera.
+The most famous Grand Braderie on the French Riviera is in Saint Tropez, where (at the end of October) the designer shops gather for the most exclusive shopping event on the French Riviera.
 Check out Iconic Riviera’s guide to this year’s La Grande Braderie in Saint Tropez.

 Nice’s Grand Braderie is in September, the Cannes Grand Braderie is in early October and Antibes holds theirs in August.
 We put all the sales in our events calendar.